kazikhalid757/Web-Automation-using-Cypress-with-GitActions/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
+### GitActions CI Integration Faild because the Gozayaan website has Cloudflare protection when tested in headless Cloudflare blocks the website.
+You can check screenshots or videos of Git Actions.
 With this `README.md`, you can easily set up and run the project, understand the CI/CD setup, and leverage artifacts for detailed test results.
 Let me know if you need further customization!